pymupdf/PyMuPDF-Utilities/README.md

 # PyMuPDF-Utilities
-This repository contains demos, examples and for using PyMuPDF in the respective folders.
+This repository contains demos and examples to help you create PDF, XPS, and eBook applications with PyMuPDF.

-> These scripts were written over an extended period of time - each for the then existing PyMuPDF version.
-I will not (reliably) go over each of them and ensure they still work.
-Occasionally a script may therefore no longer be compatible with the **current** version.
-If you find such inconsistencies, please **do not submit issues**, but try to repair the script and submit the corrections via a Pull Request instead.
-Thank you.
+## Disclaimer

+Some of the examples were initially created in the early days of the package.
+API changes implemented over time may have caused discrepancies in the scripts.
+We may not update them every time an update is released, and there is no guarantee they all will work as originally expected.
+If you look at the scripts as what they are intended to be, examples, then they will give you a good start.

-> Up to version 1.18.x of PyMupdf a major effort was undertaken to rename (almost) all methods and attributes to the **_snake_case_** standard.
-This task is now finished.
+Up to PyMupdf 1.18.x, methods and attributes have been renamed according to the **_snake_case_** standard.
 For the time being and including versions 1.19.x, old and new names will coexist.
-For example, the old name `doc.newPage()` can be used as well as the new name `doc.new_page()` to create a new page.
-In versions 1.19.x, a deprecation warning will be issued when old method names are used.
-In versions thereafter, only the new names will remain being valid.
-To help migrating your scripts to new names, you may want to use ``alias-changer.py`` in this folder.
+For example, `doc.newPage()` can be used as well as `doc.new_page()` to create a new page.
+In versions 1.19.x, a deprecation warning will be issued if **_camelCase_** names are used.

-> If neither of this is an option for you, you can add a statement after `import fitz` that will add old camelCase names: `fitz.restore_aliases()`.
+In the newest versions only snake-case names will be valid.
+You may want to use the `alias-changer.py` script in this folder to keep your code up-to-date.
+Alternatively, add this statement after `import fitz` to use camel-case names: `fitz.restore_aliases()`.

 ## OCR Support
 Starting with version 1.19.0, PyMuPDF supports MuPDF's integrated Tesseract OCR features.
 Over time, we will add examples for using this.